3 Days In Paris: All The Tricks You Need To Avoid Madness

 The island also hosts the cathedral’s crypt as well as the gothic chapel Sainte Chapelle and the Palace of Justice.

-Time needed: plan at least two hours out of your 3 days in Paris for the small island and its gems.
-You can book a guided tour of the famous cathedral and the island here.
+⏱️ Time needed: Plan at least two hours of your 3 days in Paris for the small island and its gems.
+Book a guided tour of the famous cathedral and the island here.

-The Latin Quarter: The Bohemian Heart Of Paris
+8. The Latin Quarter: The Bohemian Heart of Paris

 For some fresh air and beautiful greenery, don’t miss the Luxembourg Gardens with Luxembourg Palace at one end and Montparnasse at the opposite side.
-Watch the children play with their toy boats in the pond and walk the alleys while reaching your next stop.
+Watch the children play with their model sailboats in the pond and walk the alleys while reaching your next stop.

 Montparnasse is the home of the Paris Catacombs, Montparnasse Cemetery, and Montparnasse Tower, among other sights.